mishe-schemmann/thingforward-io-site/source/blog/2016-11-22-getting-started-with-platformio-and-esp8266.html.markdown

 ```

 Luckily, my boards are supported.
 For a complete list, just execute `pio boards`, or browse
-the complete catalog on the [web site](http://platformio.org/boards).
+the complete catalogue on the [web site](http://platformio.org/boards).

 To create a project, we'll use the `init` command.
-It takes a board id (i start with NodeMCU), a directory and
+It takes a board id (I start with NodeMCU), a directory and
-an ide integration, all are optional.
-I choose CLion as the IDE integration, a number of others are possible as well.
+an ide integration, all of which are optional.
+I choose CLion as the IDE integration, although a number of others are also viable alternatives.
-If a directory is not given, it will create the project in the current directory, which is what i do:
+If a directory is not given, it will create the project in the current directory, which is what I do:

 ```bash
 ubuntu@ubuntu-xenial:~$ mkdir esp-project-1